Skip to content

 欧高黎嘉陈。(Euclid, Gauss, Riemann, Cartan—and Chern.)

 The last two lines encode a thread: these mathematicians pushed geometry forward by generalizing the Euclidean statement that the sum of angles in a triangle is 180180^\circ.
 Each step is a deeper generalization of geometry, and the development of differential geometry moved forward accordingly.
+Their major contributions are: Euclid (Euclidean geometry), Gauss (intrinsic geometry and curvature of surfaces), Riemann (higher-dimensional curved manifolds), Cartan (moving frames, differential forms), Chern (connections, characteristic classes).

 For the electromagnetic field (and more generally gauge fields), the action can be written elegantly using differential forms: